aws-samples/amazon-s3-datalake-handson/README.md

-## Amazon S3 Datalake Handson
+## Amazon S3 Data Lake Handson

-This provides the contents for AWS Data Lake Handson in both Japanese and English.
+This repository provides the contents for AWS Data Lake Handson in both Japanese and English.
+As of Sep 27 2019, only Japanese version is available.
+English version is coming soon.

 ## License Summary